QuantumNous/new-api-docs/docs/en/installation/docker-installation.md

 ## 🌐 Accessing the System

-After deployment, visit `http://server-IP:3000` to access the system.

-Default admin username: `root`
-Default admin password: `123456`

-!!! danger "Important"
-    It is recommended to change the default password immediately after first login.
+After deployment, visit `http://server-IP:3000`.
+You will be guided to the initialization page to create the admin account and password (only required on first installation).
+After initialization, log in with the credentials you created.